oneal2000/MIND/README.md

 # MIND: Unsupervised Hallucination Detection Framework for LLMs

 Welcome to the official GitHub repository for our latest research on hallucination detection in Large Language Models (LLMs), titled **"MIND: Unsupervised Modeling of Internal States for Hallucination Detection of Large Language Models"**.
-In this work, we introduce a novel, unsupervised framework designed to address the challenges of existing post-processing hallucination detection methods.
+In this work, we introduce a novel, unsupervised framework designed to address the challenges of existing hallucination detection methods.

 ## Overview